fbpx

 A good fertility clinic will conduct exacting testing and consultation to get to the root of a couple’s fertility problems, identifying the best treatment variations before the IVF process begins.

-Who Can Have IVF?
-Am I A Candidate For IVF?
+Who can have IVF?
+Am I a candidate for IVF?

 IVF may be suggested if you or your partner: